aws-samples/startup-kit-templates/README.md

 #### Adding an Application

 Using the app template automates the process of setting up an app in AWS Elastic Beanstalk.
+Additionally, using a Startup Kit sample workload allows you to quickly test out your VPC and database setup.

+However, you can deploy your own app instead of a Startup Kit sample workload.
+If you use the app template, keep in mind that it is designed to work with a relational database in RDS.
+If your own app uses a relational database, the database connection string parameters should conform to the naming conventions in the template, or you can fork the templates and modify the names.
+Similarly, if you're not using a relational database at all, you can modify the app template accordingly.

-However, it is not necessary to use the app template to leverage the benefits of the other templates.
+Additionally, it is not necessary to use the app template to leverage the benefits of the other templates.
 You can add an application on top of the infrastructure created in steps [1] to [3] using any technologies of your choice.

 For example, you can use the Elastic Beanstalk console to set up a load balanced, highly available environment.
 Alternatively, you can directly set up a load balancer